 At Goodsmiths, we don’t ask that you commit your blood, tears and first-born child to the cause.
 But we do believe that trickles can turn into waterfalls.
 By making some small changes to your Christmas shopping choices this year, you could help give Australian employment the boost it desperately needs.

-Get festive at a weekend market
+Get festive at a weekend art and craft market

 Local art, accessories, food and entertainment galore!
 Need we say more?